 Unapproved projects that are publicly distributed will be reviewed by the office of marketing communications for appropriate action.
 Projects that do not meet institutional standards may need to be reprinted at the originating department’s expense.

-Whether it’s a brochure reprint, Web update, advertising campaign or new brochure suite, we will collaborate with you to create the strongest materials while still meeting College identity standards.
+Whether it’s a brochure reprint, Web update, advertising campaign or new brochure suite, we will collaborate with you to create the strongest materials while still meeting University identity standards.
 We need your help to ensure that all Notre Dame community members get the time and attention they deserve for their projects.

 All project requests must be submitted in a timely manner via the Project Request site.
 Please include your contact, budget and general information about each project.
 Once we receive the request, we’ll contact you to discuss the project in detail, including production times, distribution plans and quantities, and assign a marketing team member to complete your project.